viemmsakh/rusty-killahtask/README.md

 Usage: killahtask add "my description"
 ```

-Task descriptions are also required to be unique.
+Task descriptions must be unique.

 ```
 dilly@dilly:~$ killahtask a "some other really cool task"